rsvim/rfc/6-ColoringSystem.md

 1. A parser that recognizes semantics, that can cover
    - Programming languages such as c, java, python, etc.
    - Structural text-based formatting such as json, yaml, toml, html, markdown, etc.
-   - Free text documents such as txt.
+   - Free-format and rich-format text documents such as txt, excel, word, etc.
 1. The syntax color for source code text file of programming languages.
 1. The UI widget color for rsvim editor.